DanielSprockett/danielsprockett.github.io/publications.md

 <p>
 <img src="/images/KentStater_headshot.jpg" style="float:right;width:150px;height:100px;">
 <font size="4">
-  Dubbed the “Heartbeat Bill,” H.B.
-No. 125 would ban abortions as early as 18 days after conception, meaning that a woman’s legal choice to pursue an abortion would effectively be restricted until before the vast majority of women even realize they are pregnant.</font>
+  "Dubbed the “Heartbeat Bill,” H.B.
+No. 125 would ban abortions as early as 18 days after conception, meaning that a woman’s legal choice to pursue an abortion would effectively be restricted until before the vast majority of women even realize they are pregnant."</font>
 </p>
 <br>